hdelva/fosite/thesis/report.md

   boxrule=0.2pt,
   minted language=python,
   minted style=autumn,
-  minted options={xleftmargin=-8pt, linenos},
+  minted options={xleftmargin=-6pt, linenos},
   colback=bg}
+# frame 1
+x = 'x'
+y = 'y'

 while True:
+    if 'cond':
+        # frame 2, subframe 2.1
+        if 'cond2':
+            # frame 3, subframe 3.1
-    z = x.foo()
+            x = 9
+            continue
+    else:
+        # frame 2,subframe 2
-    if x.test():
+        if 'cond4':
+            # frame 4, subframe 4.1
+            y = 7
             break
-    y = z.bar()
-    print(y)

-print('final:', y)
+    z = x + y

+z + 'z'
 \end{tcblisting}
-\caption{Statis Example} \label{smp:statis}
+\caption{Broken Control Flow} \label{smp:statis}
 \end{code}

+Code sample \ref{smp:statis} illustrates how the statis chambers are used.
+When executing the `continue` statement on line 11, the active branch will only contain a mapping for `x` in which it points to an `int` object.
+This will stop the current execution path, and conclude the execution of the conditional on line 6 as it does not have a negative branch.
+Rather than merging the contents of subframe `3.1` into subframe `2.1`, it will put the contents into the loop static branch of subframe `3.1`.
+The key used to store into the statis chamber is a path containing only a single node: the node corresponding to the positive branch of line 8.

+The first time the addition on line 19 gets executed is actually safe -- `x` and `y` will always have type `str` at this point, and `z` will also receive a mapping to an object of type `str`.
+Every loop gets evaluated twice as discussed in section \ref{loops}, and a mapping in which `x` points to an `int` since line 10 in the previous iteration is now part of the active branch.

+Line 21 isn't safe either, there are at least two execution paths that left `z` uninitialized: if either the condition on line 8 or the one on line 14 was true.
+Before the addition on line 19 was executed, the previous value was stored into the statis chambers that existed at the time.
+All but one statis chamber will now contain an empty mapping for `z`, indicating an unitialized value.
+These mappings enter the active branch at the end of evaluating the loop, to give us the wanted analysis result.

-### Namespace
+#### Namespace

-A namespace's data is simply a list of frames, one for each branch point that's being executed.
-Looking up an identifier is quite simple: look for the most recent frame that contains a mapping for that name.
+The actual namespace is simply a list of frames, one for each branch point that's being executed.
+Looking up an identifier is simple: look for the most recent frame that contains a mapping for that name.
 Name resolution is so simple because the other operations do all the heavy lifting.
 There are three other operations:

   * \textit{Grow}: Uses a path to create new frames until there's a frame for each node in the path
   * \textit{Insert}: Grows the namespace when needed, and then inserts a mapping into the last frame.
-  * \textit{Merge}: Merges the last frame's content in the next to last frame.
+  * \textit{Merge}: Merges the last frame into the previous frame.

 For the sake of data sparsity, growing is done upon insertion -- and not upon the actual branching.
 Bearing in mind that every object has a namespace as well, we don't want to grow each of their namespaces every time -- its namespaces probably won't even change as most objects are immutable literals.